top of page

 As items are surrounded by the polygon, a nodes, sections, and connections dropdown window will appear to the left.
 You can click on the dropdown to see a breakdown of the node and sections types and counts in the selected area, and a breakdown of the connection types and footages in the selected area.

-Click on the “X” of the window at the bottom middle to cancel out the tally routine.
+Click on the “X” of the window at the bottom middle to cancel out the Tally by Polygon routine.

 Copy Nodes

 When you click the tool, the window to copy the nodes to another job will pop up.
-You can use the dropdown to pick the desired job.
+You can use the dropdown to pick the desired job or create a new one.
 Then you can choose whether you want to copy and paste or cut and paste nodes.

 You can choose to include connections and photos when copying/cutting and pasting.
-If you have any trace data that data will also be copied if you choose connections and photos.
+If you have any trace data, that data will also be copied if you choose to include connections and photos.

-If you choose "Copy All," all nodes (and connections, if "Connections" is checked under the "INCLUDE" section) will be copied.
+If you choose "Copy All," all nodes (and connections, if "Connections" is checked under the "INCLUDE" portion) will be copied.

 If you select "Choose Nodes..." you can then either draw a polygon around the nodes that you want to copy and paste or click on the nodes to select them.
-To draw a polygon around the nodes you want to select, click on the Map where you want the corners of your polygon to be.
+To draw a polygon around the nodes you want to select, click on the Map where you want the corners of your polygon to be (in the order that you would draw the outline).
 You can click and drag these points or right-click to remove the most recently placed polygon point.
 If you'd rather select nodes by clicking them, you can do this as well.
 Notice the window in the left corner of the screen that shows you the count for nodes (and connections) that will be included.
 The dropdown provides details of what type of node (or connection) is included.

 Join All Poles